MazinInaad/automationFramework/README.md

 Java Framework for Selenium Webriver with Cucumber
 ==================================================

+This Java Framework contains often used functionalities such as easy screenshots, automatic extent html reporting and custom smartwaits that are often needed for testing webapplications.

 This document provides instruction on how to setup this framework on your local machine.
 There is a [**Help**](#markdown-header-help) section at the bottom to answer the FAQ's.
 Any suggestions to improve this document are most welcome.

 ## Download & Install: